mollybeach/bratcode-brainbook/CSS.md

 # CSS Study Sheet

+## 📖 Definition of CSS

+CSS (Cascading Style Sheets) is a stylesheet language used to control the presentation and layout of HTML elements on a webpage.
+It allows developers to define styles such as colors, fonts, spacing, positioning, and responsiveness.
+CSS enables the separation of content and design, making it easier to maintain and update web pages efficiently.

 ### 🎨 Colors
 - **Color**: `color: red; | blue; | green;`
 - **Background Color**: `background-color: red; | blue; | green;`